softwarepub/hermes/docs/source/dev/plugin_structure.md

 A deposit plugin doesn't implement a `__call__` method like plugins for other steps.
 Instead it can (and in some cases has to) implement methods, which will be called in a predefined order.
-For information on the order and the purpose of a single function see {py:class}`~hermes.commands.deposit.base.BaseDepositPlugin`.
+For information on the order and the purpose of a single function see {py:class}`~hermes.commands.deposit.base.HermesDepositPlugin`.

 The plugin still has access to the command (via `self.command`) and the metadata for the software (via `self.metadata`).